Zinrelo/slate/source/index.html.md

   "success":true
 }
 ```
-This API can be used to create a new activity which will earn loyalty points for customers.
+Create a new activity which will earn loyalty points for customers.

 **HTTP Request**